JoranSlingerland/StockTracker/readme.md

 ### Azure environment

-For the azure enviorment you can either use the [One time deployment](#one-time-deployment) or the [Pipeline deployment](#pipeline-deployment)
+For the azure environment you can either use the [One time deployment](#one-time-deployment) or the [Pipeline deployment](#pipeline-deployment)

 #### One time deployment

 - Run the deployment by [clicking Here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fgist.githubusercontent.com%2FJoranSlingerland%2Fa9087b977db092d71212e442dd5c5975%2Fraw%2FStocktrackerBuild).
-- I'd recommend not chaning any of the default values.
+- I'd recommend not changing any of the default values.
 But you can if you want to.

 #### Pipeline deployment